-Meanwhile, cook the pasta in plenty of boiling water for a couple of minutes less than the pack instructions suggest.
+- Meanwhile, bring a large pan of lightly salted water to the boil and cook the pasta for a couple of minutes less than the pack instructions suggest.
 It should be almost, but not quite, cooked.
 Drain in a colander, refresh under a cool tap and drain again.
 Toss with the remaining 1/2 tablespoon of olive oil to prevent sticking.

 Tip: This is an extremely versatile bake; it can be eaten warm for supper, cut into wedges, and/or cooled and enjoyed as part of a picnic or packed lunch.
 Using low-fat turkey mince instead of beef means the bake is still really nice cold, with no unpleasant, solidified fat in the meat.
 It also freezes well, making it easy to portion up any leftovers and freeze for a later date.